Bowhead whale: Range and habitat

 The bowhead whale is the only baleen whale to spend its entire life in the Arctic and subarctic waters.
 The Alaskan population spends the winter months in the southwestern Bering Sea.
 The group migrates northward in the spring, following openings in the ice, into the Chukchi and Beaufort seas.
 The whale's range varies depending on climate changes and on the forming/melting of ice.

 Historically, bowhead whales' range may have been broader and more southerly than currently thought.
 Bowheads were abundant around Labrador, Newfoundland (Strait of Belle Isle) and the northern Gulf of St Lawrence until at least the 16th and 17th centuries.
 It is unclear whether this was due to the colder climate during these periods.
 The distribution of Balaena spp. during the Pleistocene were far more southerly as fossils have been excavated from Italy and North Carolina, thus could have overlapped between those of Eubalaena based on those locations.

 Population

+Worldwide, there are an estimated 10,000-25,000 bowhead whales, with a maximum population of 43,000.

 Generally, five stocks of bowhead whales are recognized: 1) the Western Arctic stock in the Bering, Chukchi, and Beaufort Seas, 2) the Hudson Bay and Foxe Basin stock, 3) the Baffin Bay and Davis Strait stock, 4) the Sea of Okhotsk stock, and 5) the Svalbard-Barents Sea stock.
 However, recent evidence suggests that the Hudson Bay and Foxe Basin stock and the Baffin Bay and Davis Strait stock should be considered one stock based on genetics and movements of tagged whales.